steadman1/my-written-portfolio/README.md

    ➡️ <a href="https://www.instagram.com/p/Cvgt0n2g-rp/?img_index=1">Watch the full animation on my Instagram!!</a>
 </p>

-This was another crazy extension of Ponder's scope as it involved learning a number of new softwares and design techniques.
+This was another crazy extension of Ponder's scope as it involved learning a number of new software and design techniques.
 Starting with the most obvious, this project used Adobe After Effects for the motion design which was fairly easy to learn coming from Premiere Pro and Photoshop.
-However, it was super interesting to use Photoshop as an intermediate in this project as its usually a tool I use to finalize/entirely create projects in!
+However, it was super interesting to use Photoshop as an intermediate in this project as it is usually a tool I use to finalize/entirely create projects in!
 On top of learning After Effects, I also learned Garage Band and the basics of sound design to add an extra layer of depth to the already solid animation!
 Tools I used to create it were once again a pencil and paper, Figma, Adobe Illustrator, Adobe Photoshop, Adobe Premiere Pro, Adobe After Effects, and Garage Band!

 #### The Ponder Poster Collection
 <p align="center">